 Work is a fact of life.
 No matter what we do, our jobs are the one entity we can pretty much count on encountering at least 3 out of 7 days a week.
-That being said, one other thing is certain: it’s not only the work you do that motivates you, but also the atmosphere in which it all happens.
+That being said, one other thing is certain: it’s not only the work you do that motivates you, but also a healthy work environment in which it all happens.

-A positive work atmosphere is an essential part of your everyday routine — and that means more than good lighting.
+A positive and healthy workplace is an essential part of your everyday routine — and that means more than good lighting.
 To be fully positive and productive you need to feel that your place of work is clean, healthy, and safe.
 Here are a few tips about the biggest hygiene hazards to look out for in your office environment and how to avoid them.

 You’ve probably heard of the 5 second rule — that food dropped on the floor is safe to eat if you pick it up within five second.
 Well, you should also know it’s a complete myth.
 Floors are floors.
 We walk on them, and they’re a breeding ground for contamination.